recolic/wash-connect-crack/README.md

 > Make sure there is not existing HTTPS server running on your machine.

 1. Run `python -m http.server`.
 Use your android phone to download `crt` and `apk` from vps.
 Install the crt and apk.
-2. Run `httpd-standalone-ssl.py` in background.
+2. Run `httpd-standalone-ssl.py` in background. (maybe u need to update the location code!)
 3. Modify DNS record on your phone.
 The following hostname should points to your vps.

 ```